andres-erbsen/dename-writeup/dename.md

 the root hash effectively specifies the entire tree.
 This allows for several efficient operations, assuming clients have securely verified the root hashed with all the servers:

- - Name lookups: A client can send a request to a single server with a name.
+ - **Name lookups**: A client can send a request to a single server with a name.
 The server responds with the associated identity along with a proof that the name is actually in the tree.
 The proof consists of the list of hashes stored in the siblings of all the nodes along the path from the leaf to the root (and an